Affiliate links on Android Authority may earn us a commission. Learn more.

 Movie watching is a fun activity basically no matter where you live.
-It’s relatively inexpensive to do, you can share the experience with friends, and with movies shattering box office revenue every year, movies are as big as they’ve ever been.
+It’s relatively inexpensive to do, you can share the experience with friends, and with the pandemic keeping people at home more often, streaming movies are pretty big right now.
 Watching movies has also never been easier.
 You can watch on your phone, tablet, computer, TV, or local movie theater.
 That means there are a metric ton of movie apps that do all kinds of various things.
-Let’s take a look at the best movie apps for Android!
-Of course, you can always Google Search movies as well.
-Google Search is extremely well set up for movies with showtimes, trailers, cast, and other details.
+Let’s take a look at the best movie apps for Android.

 Price: Free / $3.99-$99.99